 Fenway Golf Club – 3rd – 520 yards – par 5

-At this Tillinghast gem in NY, the 3rd is considered a Great Hazard, but it is unique to all others mentioned in this article as it doesn’t stretch across the fairway.
-Fenway’s obstructs only the right side of the fairway, leaving the left side open for those who want to play it safe.
+A Tillinghast gem in NY, the 3rd hole at Fenway Golf Club is considered a Great Hazard, but it is unique to all others mentioned in this article.
+This hazard doesn’t stretch across the fairway.
+Instead, Fenway’s Great Hazard obstructs only the right side of the fairway, leaving the left side open for those who want to play it safe.

 Fenway's par-5 3rd from the tee, great hazard on the right - Photo Credit: Jon Cavalier @linksgems